on mixed methods

-This is a series of zine style pieces I pulled together whilst – and also as part of – working on one of the co-created / mixed-methods / spoken word / art pieces focussed on technology and privacy I think I simply titled, ‘run’.
 I really didn’t have any firm outcome in mind when I started flipping through old magazines and tearing out words and type and even images or backgrounds.
 And in terms of the written / spoken word piece I hadn’t gone further than two rough lines.
-All I knew was I was going to write a short spoken word piece on technology that I could deliver back to students down the track and at the same time create some art that was somehow related to it.
+All I knew was I was going to write a short spoken word piece on technology that was sparked by my discussions with students (on the impact of technology on business and humanity) that I could then deliver back to them down the track.
+At the same time and as part of the writing process I would create some art that was somehow related to it.

 The process is time consuming, messy, raw, tactile, embodied and for want of a better way to describe it, whole.
 I would write and immerse and create and record and switch from one method to another and back again.
 It is academic and creative thinking – using your head and your hands and your heart.

 A making with three initial outcomes.
 1. A piece of writing.
 2. A piece(s) of related art.
 3. A spoken word recording.
 And one more outcome to be realised at some point in the future (which for me could often be as little as a day or so away).
 A spoken word performance.
 To an audience (in this particular instance students in higher education) who will be prompted to discuss and debate and write off and around it.
 Who will be prompted to create something as well.

 And what they create will then inspire a new (another new) piece.

 An altered angle.

 A co-created altered angle.

 This process – in its entirety – is cyclical.

 And never ending.

 That will bring out as many outcomes and endings as it does questions and new beginnings.